wendyverdonk93/docs/content/payments/checkout/payment-components/integrating-single-payment-method.md

 ```
 <script src="https://pay.multisafepay.com/sdk/components/v1/components.js"></script>
 ```
-**Note:** If you choose to host the Payment Component library on your own server, MultiSafepay is no longer responsible for [PCI DSS compliance](/faq/general/multisafepay-glossary/#payment-card-industry-data-security-standard-pci-dss).

 **3.** Add the DOM element for the Payment Component UI in the `<body>` of your checkout page:
 ```